israkhan-ba/LearnJS/NEW/IN-DEPTH/Fundamental_of_JS.md

     A method that matches against a string, also used to determine if an object may be used as a regular expression.
 Used by String.prototype.match().

 Symbol.replace
     A method that replaces matched substrings of a string.
+Used by String.prototype.replace().